daronphang/programming-resources/caching/CDN/feedback-control.md

 The sheer size of a CDN requires that hosted documents are automatically distributed and replicated.
 In most cases, a large-scale CDN is organized similar to a feedback-control loop.

+**Negative feedback** is often implemented, which is a bias-based scheduling.
+When the system output is not equal to the expected value, the control system applies control to the system based on the deviation between the system output and the expected value.
+For example, if the actual output is greater than the expected output, a positive difference is generated, and a negative control quantity is generated e.g. reducing requests to a server if the actual request output is greater than expected.

 <img src="../assets/feedback-control.png">

 ## Metrics aggregation